reddragon/is-dirty/README.md

 # is-dirty
-A naive classifier to figure out if a sentence contains dirty words.
+A very naive classifier to figure out if a sentence contains dirty words.
 Works for English well, and can handle popular Spanish, Indonesian, Arabic and Hindi explicit words.

 ## Motivation